 - You might call up someone you trust, such as general counsel or a CFO you know, your outside law firm, your accounting firm, etc., to ask for recommendations to include in your brokerage search process.

-- You may discuss your options with someone in your network who has worked with the brokerage you are considering, and can give you their insights on the relationship and their performance.
+- You might discuss your options with someone in your network who has worked with the brokerage you are considering and can give you their insights on the relationship and their performance.

 - You could ask for and receive from your brokerage candidates the contact details of current clients that are similar companies to you in size and risk profile.

 4. Focusing Primarily on Cost

 Sometimes the decision-making process gets reduced only to the cost, which is surely not surprising given the expense of insurance.
 Cost can also feel like an easy thing to compare.